Counselling for adult carers

 We provide a Teen Talk counselling service for 12-18 year-old young carers in Hastings and Rother, with to up to 12 free counselling sessions.

-Teen Talk is funded by BBC Children in Need for two years.
+Teen Talk is funded by BBC Children in Need.

 Care for the Carers’ Time to Talk Counselling Service for adult carers was officially accredited by BACP in June 2019 and is one of only a handful of services accredited in East Sussex.